Blenheim Lane, Nottingham, NG6 8UR

 With a passion for making a difference, Gemma continues to be an advocate for vulnerable young people, helping them navigate their challenges, build confidence, and find a path towards a brighter future.

-Dominique Letitia Street - Volunteer mentor
+Dominique Letitia Street - student mentor

 Dominique as our Volunteer Mentor at Alternative Acres.
 Dominique is a dedicated and compassionate individual, bringing with her a wealth of personal and practical experience.
 As a proud mum of five wonderful children, she has developed deep insight and understanding of Special Educational Needs (SEN), gained through her lived experience supporting and advocating for her own children.